Digital Public Affairs Training at the US Defense Information School

 - Pentagon Channel YouTube Subscribers –140

-11:20 – Social media as an information battlefield tool where public opinion is won and lost.
+11:20 – Social media is an information operations battlefield tool where public opinion is won and lost.

-12:12 – Tia Nelson asks if the US Army is actively nurturing relationships gained in social, and if service members are having conversations with civilians?
+12:12 – Tia Nelson asks if the US Army is actively nurturing relationships gained in society and whether service members are conversing with civilians.

-17:37 – Theresa Christianson ask how the military monitors pictures that personnel post to social media services , given the potential security risks and the “grisly quotient.”
+17:37 – Theresa Christianson asks how the military monitors pictures that personnel post to social media services, given the potential security risks and the “grisly quotient.”

-18:20 – How the US Army is using training and education to curtail and mitigate the security risk of social media, and why misuse should never be used as a justification for inaction.
+18:20 – How the US Army uses training and education to curtail and mitigate the security risk of social media, and why misuse should never be used as a justification for inaction.

 20:08 – US President Barack Obama and Joint Chiefs Chairman Adm.
 Mike Mullen recognize the risks of social media, but they see the benefits of establishing a secure, trusted communications channel as well worth that risk.

-24:07 – Whether or not social media could be used as a tool for winning the trust and confidence of the Afghani people in the current conflict.
+24:07 – Whether or not social media could be used to win the trust and confidence of the Afghani people in the current conflict.

-26:08 – The attitude inside the US Dept. of Defense about the social media review that is expected to conclude this month, and whether it will form the basis of an umbrella social media policy for al branched of the military sometime in the future.
+26:08 – The attitude inside the US Dept. of Defense about the social media review that is expected to conclude this month and whether it will form the basis of an umbrella social media policy for all military branches sometime in the future.

-27:12 – Mr. Price Floyd, asst Principal Deputy Assistant Secretary of Defense for Public Affairs is a great advocate of social media and has talked about using past guidelines and widely moving forward.
+27:12 – Mr. Price Floyd, assistant Principal Deputy Assistant Secretary of Defense for Public Affairs, greatly advocates social media and has talked about using past guidelines and widely moving forward.

 29:37 – Tips on speaking truth to power.